SpitFire-666/Toshiba-T5200/README.md

 - "You dont really need a video driver for your Paradise PVGA1 (?) because these Toshiba models do have - although indeed having one of the first Paradise SVGA compatible chipsets - only 256kb of video RAM, iirc. which means youre limited to a max of 640x480x16 at max, if I am not mistaken."

 ## I/O card

-- Note - system will not POST without this card present.
+- System will NOT POST without this card present

+- Display will NOT power on without this card present

+- System will emit 4 short beeps and 2 long beeps if card is not installed

 ![image](https://user-images.githubusercontent.com/38451588/138082561-74206daf-6a7a-4af4-8532-e851730fa627.png)